You and Your Beautiful Mind - Help During Menopause

 Women who suffer from postpartum depression (after the birth of a child) and can have a psychotic episode where they are catatonic or suicidal.

-Women who have diagnosed and controlled mental illnesses (bipolar disorder, major depression) experience a recurrence when they are perimenopausal or menopausal.
+Women who have been diagnosed and controlled mental illnesses (bipolar disorder, major depression) experience a recurrence when they are perimenopausal or menopausal.

 Women who feel suicidal when others have PMS.